Top tips from UK Money Bloggers for Sleep #MHAW2020

 18 – 24th May 2020 #UKMoneyBloggers #MHAW2020

 This week will focus on providing information and advice about sleep and mental health.
 I have suffered from insomnia, which is usually linked to stress.
 I use the Sleep Cycle app to monitor my sleeping patterns.
-The app monitors how you have slept, simply by slipping your charged phone under your pillow at night.
+The app simply monitors how you have slept by slipping your charged phone under your pillow at night.
 When I start to get insomnia.
-I know that I need to take particularly good care of my mental, as well as physical health.
+I know that I need to take particularly good care of my mental and physical health.

 Disclosure: Broke Girl in the City is a participant in the Amazon Affiliate Program, where I can make a commission for purchases made through the following Amazon links at no additional cost to yourself.